PlaceholderLabs/.github/profile/readme.md

 <img src="./img.png" align="left" alt="a logo saying Placeholder in 3D."/>

 ### PlaceholderLabs
-Placeholder Labs is a repository of unstable software found useful by some, created by Placeholder Team.
+Placeholder Labs is a repository of unstable software found useful by some, created by Team PlaceholdeR.

 ## What we do?
 Write and archive some softwares, in hopes it will be useful/fun.